SASIDEVIvenaram/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

 To Interface a push button and generate an interrupt , simulate it using an led and simuate it on  proteus

 ### Components required:
-STM32 CUBE IDE, Proteus 8 simulator .
+STM32 CUBE IDE, Proteus 8 simulator.

 ### Theory: